genderkit/genderkit/_articles/exercise.md

 Swimming can be particularly difficult for many people as it can involve very tight clothing that can make the shape of your chest or crotch visible.
 If you find your chest shape distresses you, most pools will be happy for you to wear a rash vest, which can help to hide your chest shape.
 If your crotch causes you distress, you may be able to find "swim skirt" swimwear that hides your crotch shape, or wear loose "board shorts" style swimming trunks.

 In some areas of the country there are organisations specifically for expanding access to sport and fitness for people regardless of their gender history.
 Some run regular sessions at swimming pools where transgender, nonbinary or gender variant people can attend as a group.
-Try looking at the "Sport and fitness" tag on our [UK Organisations]({{ site.baseurl }}{% link organisations.md %}) index for organisations near you.
+These organisations are listed further down this page.

 You may also want to consider other ways of getting physical exercise that may be less gendered, for example: